Skip to content

 Elk live in various habitats, from rainforests to desert valleys, alpine meadows, and woodland regions.
 They once populated most of the United States and Canada, but since European settlement, they have lived mostly in western North America's mountainous regions.

 As we mentioned, taking on an elk hunt usually requires hunters to get into "elk-hunting" shape to cover the terrain.
-So, as you e-scout your location using the HuntWise app, do some research into the fitness level you'll want to achieve to keep up with an elk bull or cow on the move.
+So, as you e-scout your location using the HuntWise app and map layers, do some research into the fitness level you'll want to achieve to keep up with an elk bull or cow on the move.

 States Where You Can Hunt Elk